BryceCanyonCounty/bcc-wagons/README.md

 - Buy and sell wagons through the wagon shops
 - Cash and/or gold may be used for payments in the menu
 - Individual inventory for owned wagons
+- Call your selected wagon using the `J` key
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location
 - Blips can change color reflecting if shop is open, closed or job locked